 </script>

-Complete these configurations, as long as your Markdown content follows the corresponding syntax (such as MathJax's$$...$$or Mermaid'smermaid...Blocks), they will be correctly parsed and rendered on the front-end page.
+After completing these configurations, as long as your Markdown content follows the corresponding syntax (such as MathJax's$$...$$or Mermaid'smermaid...Blocks), they will be correctly parsed and rendered on the front-end page.

 Summary

-Common Questions (FAQ)
+Frequently Asked Questions (FAQ)

 This is usually because you did not correctly indicate AnQiCMS to perform Markdown rendering when calling content in the template.
 Please check your template code:

-- for the core content field (such as
+- For the core content field (such as

 |render|safeFilter combination, for example:{{ my_markdown_variable|render|safe }}.

-<script>Label. - Flowchart: Make sure Mermaid has been included.
+<script>. - FlowchartEnsure Mermaid has been included

 This indicates that the template engine treats the rendered HTML content as plain text, usually to prevent potential security risks (such as XSS attacks).
-To have these HTML tags parsed correctly by the browser, you need to add them when outputting the rendered content.|safefilter.
+To have these HTML tags correctly parsed by the browser, you need to add|safea filter.
 For example:{{ articleContent|safe }}or{{ my_markdown_variable|render|safe }}.|safeThe filter tells AnQiCMS that you trust this HTML content is safe and can be output directly without escaping.